AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-external-web-page-dashboard.md

 >[!IMPORTANT]
 >
 >You can remove an External Page from a dashboard if it's no longer needed.
 However, you cannot delete an external page after it is created in Workfront.
 You can delete an external page only using the API.
-For more information, see [Remove an External Page from a dashboard in Adobe Workfront](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/remove-external-page-from-dashboard.md).
+For more information, see [Remove an External Page from a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/remove-external-page-from-dashboard.md).

 1. Locate the URL of the page to display in Workfront and copy the URL located in the address bar.